department-of-veterans-affairs/va.gov-team/products/platform/automated_code_quality/readme.md

 ## Tools Implemented:
 **ESLint** - Establish a standard set of linting rules using 'eslint' that will be run during every build and report any warnings or errors to VFS Teams

 **Manual Review Triggers** - Each PR on vets-website will run through an automated process which looks for code additions/modifications which could be considered bad for the platform.
-If a potential issue is found, a bot will leave an automated comment and request a review from the frontend-review-group.
+If a potential issue is found, a bot will leave an automated comment and request a review from  `platform-release-tools`.

 ## Product Guides\Documentation: